martinpoljak/lookup-hash/README.md

 ===========

-**lookup-hash** is intended for using as fast lookup table for simply checking of an existency of some item.
+**lookup-hash** is intended for using as fast lookup table for simply checking of existency of some item inside.
 It doesn't bring any additional performance, it's defacto only [Hash][1] with booleans, but it's better to write:

     require "lookup-hash"
     allowed = LookupHash[:alfa, :beta]